Atypon-OpenSource/manuscripts-track-changes-plugin/README.md

 /**
  * The ProseMirror plugin needed to enable track-changes.
  *
- * Accepts an empty options object as an argument but note that this uses 'anonymous:Anonymous' as
- * the default userID.
+ * Accepts an empty options object as an argument but note that this uses 'anonymous:Anonymous' as the default userID.
  * @param opts
- * @returns
  */
 export const trackChangesPlugin = (opts?: TrackChangesOptions) => Plugin<TrackChangesState, any>